oceanhackweek/ohw22-proj-ENSO_Prediction/README.md

 - Transformers?
 - Create a baseline method to compare these methods to (i.e. persistence method, AR1 model)
 - Interpretability– why do the results look this way?

+#### Opportunities for growth
+- EOF-LSTM: Instead of EOFs, we can use a CNN to predict one number (or however number modes we want to keep).
+This is a more complicated dimension reduction than PCA and then use LSTM.
+So CNN then LSTM as the workflow.